 Will I have to make monthly payments (IPAs )?

 Most people don’t have to make monthly payments in bankruptcy.
-In 2020 and 2021, only 14% of bankruptcy orders made resulted in an IPA – that is less than 1 in every 7 people going bankrupt.
+In 2022-2024, about 16% of bankruptcy orders made resulted in an IPA – that is about 1 in every 6 people going bankrupt.

 If, after looking at your monthly income and expenditure, you have over £20 of disposable income, you may have to make monthly payments under an Income Payment Agreement (IPA).
 This is an amount that you will have to pay each month for three years from the date the IPA is made i.e. you will carry on making these payments after you are discharged.